wachaon/wes/docs/README.en.md

 # Module bundle and install

 *install* , you can install the module for *wes* published on *github* .
-You will need the *github repository* to publish the module.
+You will need a *github repository* to publish the module.
 Also, the repository name and the local directory name must be the same.

 ## *bundle*